High level of blood glucose is the first test with the random blood glucose test, fasting blood glucose test, and or oral glucose tolerance test.

 Insulin Auto-antibodies test

-This test measures autoantibody targeting against insulin; this is an antigen considered more specific to beta cells.
-Detected among 50% of type 1 diabetes children, it is not commonly detected among adults.
+This test measures autoantibody is targeting against insulin; this is an antigen considered more specific to beta cells.

-To confirm the diabetes type, expert suggest a combination of the above-said autoantibody tests for newly diagnosed diabetes, to distinguish between type 1 and type 2 diabetes.
+To confirm the diabetes type, an expert suggests a combination of the above-said autoantibody tests for newly diagnosed diabetes, to distinguish between type 1 and type 2 diabetes.